Algorithms

 - the DFI-List algorithm (Wu et al., 2020)

-- algorithms for discovering frequent maximal itemsets
+- algorithms for discovering frequent maximal itemsets in a transaction database

 - the FPMax algorithm (Grahne and Zhu, 2003)

-- algorithms for mining frequent itemsets with
+- algorithms for mining frequent itemsets with multiple minimum supports

-- the MSApriori algorithm (Liu et al, 1999)
+- the MSApriori algorithm (Liu et al., 1999)

 - the CFPGrowth++ algorithm (Uday & Reddy, 2011, Hu & Chen, 2006)

-- algorithms for mining generator itemsets in a
+- algorithms for mining generator itemsets in a transaction database

-- the DefMe algorithm for mining frequent generator itemsets in a transaction database (Soulet & Rioult, 2014)
+- the DefMe algorithm (Soulet & Rioult, 2014)

-- the Pascal algorithm for mining frequent itemsets, and identifying at the same time which one are generators (Bastide et al., 2002)
+- the Pascal algorithm (Bastide et al., 2002)

-- the Zart algorithm for discovering frequent closed itemsets and their generators in a transaction database (Szathmary et al. 2007)
+- the Zart algorithm (Szathmary et al., 2007)

-- algorithms for mining rare itemsets and/or correlated
+- algorithms for mining rare itemsets and/or correlated itemsets

-- the RP-Growth algorithm for mining rare itemsets (Tsang et al., 2011)
+- the RP-Growth algorithm (Tsang et al., 2011) new

 - algorithms for performing targeted and dynamic queries about

-association rules and frequent itemsets.
+association rules and frequent itemsets

 - algorithms to discover frequent itemsets in a stream

-- the estDec+ algorithm for mining recent frequent itemsets in a data stream (Shin et al., 2014)
+- the estDec+ algorithm – recent frequent itemsets (Shin et al., 2014)

-- the VME algorithm for mining erasable itemsets (Deng & Xu, 2010)
+- the VME algorithm – erasable itemsets (Deng & Xu, 2010)

-- algorithms to discover fuzzy frequent itemsets in a
+- algorithms to discover fuzzy frequent itemsets in a quantitative transaction database

-- the FFI-Miner algorithm for mining fuzzy itemsets (Lin et al., 2015)
+- the FFI-Miner algorithm (Lin et al., 2015)

-- the MFFI-Miner algorithm for mining multiple fuzzy itemsets (Lin et al., 2016)
+- the MFFI-Miner algorithm (Lin et al., 2016)

-- the OPUS-Miner algorithm for mining self-sufficient itemsets (Webb et al., 2014)
+- the OPUS-Miner algorithm – self-sufficient itemsets (Webb et al., 2014)

-- algorithms to discover compressing itemsets
+- algorithms to discover compressing itemsets based on the MDL principle

-- the KRIMP algorithm (Vreeken et al, 2011)
+- the KRIMP algorithm (Vreeken et al., 2011) new

-- the SLIM algorithm (Smets et al., 2012)
+- the SLIM algorithm (Smets et al., 2012) new

 - algorithms to discover the top-k most frequent itemsets